jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (1) In respect of each taxable period every registered person shall calculate the amount of tax payable by that registered person in accordance with the provisions of this section.
 (2) A registered person, when including an amount for a supply of goods or services as a deduction in a calculation of an amount of tax payable by the registered person, must,—
-  (a) for a supply, meet the requirements of section 19F; and (b) for a supply that a registered person intends to claim a deduction for under section 20(3) because of an adjustment made under section 25(2)﻿(b) to correct an inaccuracy, have provided supply correction information if required by section 19N; and; and
+  (a) for a supply, meet the requirements of section 19F; and (b) for a supply that a registered person intends to claim a deduction for under section 20(3) because of an adjustment made under section 25(2)﻿(b) to correct an inaccuracy, have provided supply correction information if required by section 19N; and
+  (bb) for a supply in relation to which a registered person intends to claim a deduction under subsection (3)﻿(de), have obtained the information referred to in section 60H(1); and
   (c) for a supply, other than a taxable supply, of secondhand goods, meet the requirements of section 19H; and (d) for a supply that the registered person treats as being within section 5B, have a record of the supply showing that—
     (i) the supply meets the requirements for treatment under section 5B as being made by the registered person; and